Manufacturing countries and suppliers

 Human rights in supply chain

 Marimekko has strong values, which together we call Marimekko Spirit.
-One of our values, “fairness to everything and everyone” reaches to our own personnel and our customers, but also to our supply chain – for example, to workers who manufacture Marimekko products.
-For us it is important that our actions have a positive impact on people’s daily lives, whether they are our customers or workers in our supply chain.
+One of our values, “fairness to everything and everyone” crystalizes our sustainability thinking and extends to our own personnel and our customers, as well as our partners around the world – for example, to workers who manufacture Marimekko products.
+The sustainability of our supply chain is important to us, as bringing joy to everyday life through prints and colors must not be at the expense of others.

-Children’s rights are particularly important to us and we do not accept the use of child labor.
-We recognize that, for example, in certain cotton cultivation areas use of child labor still exists.
-For this reason, we joined an international Cotton Pledge initiative by Responsible Sourcing Network and we do not currently accept Uzbek cotton in our products.
 It is challenging to ensure that human rights are fully respected through our value chain, but we are determinedly and persistently working on the transparency of our sourcing and on developing the production conditions together with our suppliers.
-We also collaborate with others, through initiatives such as the Business Social Compliance Initiative (BSCI) and the Better Cotton Initiative (BCI).
+We also collaborate with others, through initiatives such as the amfori BSCI (Business Social Compliance Initiative) and the Better Cotton Initiative (BCI).

 Read more on Marimekko’s sourcing: